belangeo/pyo/trunk/doc/PyoTableObject/PyoTableObject.rst

     Base class for all pyo table objects.
 A table object is a buffer memory to store precomputed samples.

-    User should never instantiates an object of this class.
+    The user should never instantiate an object of this class.

 .. method:: PyoTableObject.getSize()